Bread bowl

 A bread bowl is a round loaf of bread which has had the top cut off and a large portion of the middle hollowed out to create an edible bowl.
-They are typically larger than a roll but smaller than a full sized loaf of bread.
+They are often made out of sourdough bread or pumpernickel.
+They are typically larger than a roll but smaller than a full-sized loaf of bread.

-Bread bowls can be used to serve chili, New England-style clam chowder, and other thick stews (often, but not always, with a cheese or cream base).
+Bread bowls can be used to serve chili, New England–style clam chowder, and other thick soups and stews (often, but not always, with a cheese or cream base).
 Soups with thinner bases are not generally served in bread bowls, as the broth would make the bread get too soggy too quickly.
 The bread becomes flavored as it absorbs some of the stew's base, and can be eaten after the stew has been eaten.
 Bread bowls are also used for dips, using the scooped-out bread for dipping.

 Variations

-A British firm has marketed naan bowls filled with chicken tikka masala.

-Spinach dip made with dehydrated vegetable soup mix is often served in a round pumpernickel bread loaf.

-Coffin lid
+Spinach dip in a bread bowl originated as a promotional appetizer for supermarkets ahead of the 1985 Super Bowl.